AronBA/Nyx/README.md

 # < NYX >
-a simple Dependency Injection Container which uses runtime reflexion written in Java
+a simple Dependency Injection Container, which uses runtime reflexion, written in Java

 note: This is a Project used to understand the concept of DI and is not Production ready